unixneo/unix-epoch-time-display/README.md

 # Unix Epoch Time Display

-A Discourse theme component written by Anthropic Claude that displays the current Unix epoch time in seconds directly below the site header navigation bar.
+A Discourse theme component that displays the current Unix epoch time in seconds directly below the site header navigation bar.

 ## Features